DOJ ducks chance to defend citizenship question on census

 “There is no definitive evidence this will adversely affect the responses,” he said.

-They came to Tuesday’s hearing prepared to pepper Mr. Gore with questions about the citizenship question, and were outraged he didn’t show.
+Lawmakers came to Tuesday’s hearing prepared to pepper Mr. Gore with questions about the citizenship question, and were outraged he didn’t show.

 Attorney General Jeff Sessions, asked about the question last month, said citizenship will be the final question on the form — and he said people can refuse to answer if they want.
 That was a stunning declaration from the country’s top law enforcement official, and it contradicts the Census Bureau’s own stance that federal law requires every question to be answered.